mvolkmann/blog/src/swift-ui.md

 Relationship name, Destination, Type, and Delete Rule.
 The "Type" in the Inspector can be "To One" or "To Many".

-Relationships have a "Delete Rule" in the Inspector that can be "Nullify", "Cascade", or "Deny".
+The "Delete Rule" in the Inspector can be "Nullify", "Cascade", or "Deny".

 "Nullify" means instances can be deleted without also deleting related entities.